• Skip to primary navigation

 child pretending lion

-Indoor photography is hard.
-So many parents mention this, and are frustrated.
-I wanted to post these next pictures to show you that not every picture has to be wall-worthy to be a memory.
-My kids love playing under this giraffe, but it was just not an ideal picture taking situation.
+I wanted to post these next photos to show you that not every picture has to be wall-worthy to be a memory.
+My kids love playing under this giraffe, but it's just not an ideal picture-taking situation.

 kids playing under giraffe